How-To Guide

 Decode door schedules to order the right doors with the right hardware

 The door schedule is the central reference for all door information: sizes, materials, fire ratings, and hardware.
+It works alongside the door hardware guide to define every opening in the project.
 Understanding how to read it correctly prevents ordering errors and installation problems.
 Here's a column-by-column breakdown.

 Step 1: Understand the Door Mark